tom-smith-okta/okta-api-center/gateways/mulesoft/readme.md

 2) Assign the Okta client (`AUTHN_CLIENT_ID`) that you created via the Mulesoft UI to Okta users/groups

-For the purposes of this demo, we're going to assign this client to the Everyone group, but in a production environment, you would assign it only to the groups that need to use it.
+For the purposes of this demo, we're going to assign this client to the Everyone group, but in a production environment, you would assign it to only the groups that need to use it.

 In your Okta tenant, go to Applications, find your Solar System Auth app, and click the Assignments tab.

 ![alt text](https://s3.us-east-2.amazonaws.com/tom-smith-okta-api-center-images/okta_assign_group.png)

-Click the "Assign" button and then select "Assign to Groups"
+Click the **Assign** button and then select *Assign to Groups*

 ![alt text](https://s3.us-east-2.amazonaws.com/tom-smith-okta-api-center-images/okta_everyone_group.png)

-Click the Assign button next to the Everyone group, then click Done.
+Click the **Assign** button next to the Everyone group, then click **Done**.

 ## Launch the Node Application